KhushiiAgarwal/Cloud-Computing/VirtualBox/Ubuntu Virtual Machine.md

-﻿Name : Khushi Agarwal

-Roll no:-79 & PRN: 12110411

-Division: TY-CS-B

-**PROBLEM STATEMENT Lab 1: To install an OS using VirtualBox/ VMWare Workstation.
+**PROBLEM STATEMENT: To install an OS using VirtualBox/ VMWare Workstation.
 Add Storage to create new virtual disk.**

 1. **Installation of Virtual Box:**